garmin/pyrex/README.md

 You can also run arbitrary commands in the container with the `pyrex-run` command.
 Be aware that any changes made to the container are not persistent, and will be discarded when `pyrex-run` exits.

-#### Pulling the image
-By default, Pyrex will pull a docker image from dockerhub that matches the version of Pyrex you are running.
-In most cases this is probably what you want.
-However, if you are doing active Pyrex development or don't want to pull from a registry for some other reason, Pyrex can be configured to build the image locally when the environment is sources.
-To do this, set `${config:buildlocal}` to `1` and `${dockerbuild:dockerfile}` to the Dockerfile that describes what you want built.

-*Note:* If you are building your own docker images locally, it is *highly* recommended that you enable [BuildKit in Docker][] to minimize build times.

-While you *can* instruct Pyrex to pull the `latest` tag from dockehub for a given image instead of a versioned release tag, this is highly discouraged, as it will most certainly cause problems.
-In these cases, you probably want to build the image locally instead.

 ### Running Pyrex
 Once Pyrex is configured, using it is very straight forward.
 First, source the